Connecting with Each Other

 The Tables of Eight Ministry nurtures old and new friendships by offering food, fun and fellowship in a home environment.
 On one Saturday in each month between February and May, the team assigns participants to a dinner with 8 (or more) in a member’s home.
-Please watch for sign-up announcements for the coming year in the church’s newsletter, the Messenger, and by email starting in November.
+This year we will meet on March 1, March 29, April 26 and May 17.
+Click here for more information and to sign up.
 Contact lay leader Ann Cochran.

 The Wellness Committee sponsors Feldenkrais classes for Metropolitan members to improve physical movement, reduce pain and promote general well-being.
 Pat Simpich is a Guild-Certified Feldenkrais Practitioner of this gentle technique suitable for all ages, but particularly for those with movement limitations.
 These easy but precisely structured exercises involve thinking, sensing and imaging to increase movement range with less effort.
 For more information and the latest schedule contact lay leader Pat Simpich.